Bosutinib

 Skin changes

 Your skin may become dry and itchy or you may develop a mild skin rash.
 Some people develop a rash that looks like acne.
-Your doctor can prescribe medicine or creams to help with skin changes and give you advice on how to manage it.
+Always tell your doctor, nurse or pharmacist about any skin changes.
+They can give you advice or prescribe creams or medicines to help.

 Headaches